censorship-no/dcomms/README.md

 # Post installation

-* Copy a pre-existing website into `/var/www/dcomms/` across all docker nodes or checkout all files from `./site` into the same location.
+* Copy a pre-existing website into `/var/www/dcomms/` across all docker nodes or checkout all files from either the [dcomms-web repo (UA)](https://github.com/censorship-no/dcomms-web) or the [chatv3 repo (RU)](https://github.com/censorship-no/chatv3-web) into the same location.
 * Optionally visit `https://server1.example.org` to view the website.
 * Optionally visit `https://chat.server1.example.org` to view the Element service.
 * Optionally configure a Matrix client to use `https://matrix.server1.example.org` as the homeserver.